A Facilitator Shares His Eco-Enterprise Experience

-My core focus for the project is running eco-enterprise workshops for the youth that joined us in the first week and the local Zambian UNICEF Climate Ambassadors.
-The eco-enterprise workshops are focused at different levels; eco-enterprise 1.0 was targeted at the students in week 1 and UNICEF Climate Ambassadors between the ages 14-18.
+My core focus for the project was running eco-enterprise workshops for the youth and the local Zambian UNICEF Climate Ambassadors, who joined us in the first week.
+The eco-enterprise workshops are focused at different levels; eco-enterprise 1.0 was targeted at the students and UNICEF Climate Ambassadors between ages 14-18.
 Eco-enterprise 2.0 was targeted at the older Zambian UNICEF Climate Ambassadors, ages 18-35.

-The aim of eco-enterprise 1.0 is to introduce the concept of an eco-enterprise – where does an eco-enterprise fit along the spectrum of NGO to for-profit; what eco-systems (organizational, societal, and resources) may an eco-enterprise need to understand to operate in; understanding perceptions of valuable resources, and how this value changes with influences from outside; and diving into the problem space, and how we may turn these problems into opportunities for solutions through eco-enterprises.
-This is all done through a once-off four hour workshop.
+The aim of eco-enterprise 1.0 is to introduce the concept in a once-off four-hourlong workshop.
+The concept is broken down and key facets are explained, i.e. where does an eco-enterprise fit along the spectrum of nonprofit to profitable; what eco-systems (organizational, societal, and resources) does an eco-enterprise need to understand to operate in; understanding perceptions of valuable resources, and how this value changes with outside influences; as well as how we may turn these problems into opportunities for solutions through eco-enterprises.

-The aim of eco-enterprise 2.0 is really to provide an ongoing workshop space – two workshops a week – where we have been able to explore the process of creating an eco-enterprise through the lens of business model planning with the older UNICEF Climate Ambassadors.
+The aim of eco-enterprise 2.0 was to provide an ongoing workshop space – two workshops a week – where we have been able to explore the process of creating an eco-enterprise through the lens of business model planning within the older UNICEF Climate Ambassadors.

-My experience of conducting the eco-enterprise 1.0 workshops has allowed me to see that looking at business models and value systems is a place of unknown for the participants of the workshops – students in the schooling system are extremely sheltered from how business and organisations operate, what their core value is, and how they receive revenue in accordance with this value system.
-As it was a place of unknown for the participants it was a great space for them to learn and hopefully grow their mind-sets and expectations around using business as a vehicle for positive environmental and social impact.
-It was nourishing to witness young students diving into various environmental and social problems, and then getting creative around how they may be able to address these through an eco-enterprise.
-I have learnt that creativity is an extremely important tool for creating change, a tool and space that needs to be given more recognition and importance in a schooling environment.
-The youth are on the direct path of all the environmental and social ills we, the older generations, have created – they should be afforded the opportunity to experience a creative environment, with the right understanding of these problems, and the necessary value-systems needed to move closer to solutions for an ever changing world.
+My experience conducting the eco-enterprise 1.0 workshops has allowed me to see how business models and value systems are a relatively new concept for the workshop participants.
+Students in the schooling system had the opportunity to learn how businesses and organisations operate, what their core value is, and how they receive revenue in accordance with this value system.
+As these concepts were new for the participants, it was a great space for them to learn and hopefully grow their mindsets and expectations around using business as a vehicle for positive environmental and social impact.
+It was inspiring to witness young students diving into various environmental and social problems, and then getting creative thinking about ways to address these issues through an eco-enterprise.

-The space of eco-enterprise 2.0 has been unknown for both the participants and I. For me it has been extremely difficult to predict and gauge the level of understanding of the participants around eco-enterprises; in turn this has made it tough to structure workshops and at what depth we need to dive into the business planning process.
-This experience has pushed me to think on my feet, adapt to each situation, stretched my knowledge and understanding of each stage of the business plan, and how to best to possibly structure future workshops.
-I have an inclination I am install for more spaces of discomfort and learning curves in future workshops.
-For the older UNICEF Climate Ambassadors I felt a nervousness to engage with the space – this I believe is spurred by their limited knowledge on what an eco-enterprise is, and why they are creating business plans.
-This experience lends toward incorporating certain components of the eco-enterprise 1.0 workshop – a frame of reference and context needs to be the foundation for any workshop, this I feel has been lacking with the eco-enterprise 2.0 participants.
-Further the process of understanding what a business is needs to be simplified – making things seems complicated only enhances the space of discomfort which can detract from the participants engaging meaningfully with the content.
-This being said, I believe that diving into the process of learning about eco-enterprises and the components and concepts around business models is extremely valuable for the participants – in hindsight, perhaps the process is more important than the outcome (the journey is more important than the destination)!
+I have an inclination that I am helping to install more space for comfort and learning for future workshops.
+For the older UNICEF Climate Ambassadors, I felt a nervousness to engage with the space, due to the lack of former workshops around the topic.
+This experience lends toward incorporating certain components of the eco-enterprise 1.0 workshop – a frame of reference and context needs to be the foundation for any workshop, which I believe has been lacking for the eco-enterprise 2.0 participants.
+Further, understanding what a business is, needs to be simplified – making things seem complicated only enhances the space of discomfort which can detract from participants engaging meaningfully with the content.
+This being said, I believe that diving into the process of learning about eco-enterprises and the components and concepts around business models is extremely valuable for the participants.
+In hindsight, perhaps the process is more important than the outcome (the journey is more important than the destination)!